11 Nov 3 examples of going the extra mile for your passengers

 - Flight DOH-LHR (Londra Heathrow) in 2008, on an Airbus 330, duration of 6 hours and 30 minutes- from the position of First Class Kitchen Manager

-During the first service, after we served the Mediterranean buffet and Arabic salads, in the moment an Arabic client asked for a salad, we realized we didn’t have any more of it.
+During the first service, after we served the Mediterranean buffet and Arabic salads, when an Arabic client asked for a salad, we realized we didn’t have any more.
 Usually, in these cases, we take a new casserole and we go to our colleagues from business class and take a salad.
 If not, we were going to the economic class to check the menu, and if even then I was not lucky, I will check the crew trays and still could manage to find some salad, for example the one that is at the base of hummus.
 But, on this flight, the catering didn’t bring food to contain too much salad.
 I was needed to offer the passenger all kind of vegetables from first class (grilled), business class (steamed), or economic (in curry sauce).
 The passenger was somehow pleased.
-But, at the middle of the flight, when we were relaxing and I was eating my salad purchased from the supermarket, the exact passenger passed by me, throwing me a look of: “You didn’t want to give me salad, but you are eating one…?”
+But, at the middle of the flight, when we were relaxing and I was eating my salad purchased from the supermarket, the same passenger passed by me, throwing me a look of: “You didn’t want to give me salad, but you are eating one…?”
 I felt immediately that I could receive a complaint unfairly, and because of that, when the passenger returned from the lavatory, I was in my feet, with a plate of salad alongside me.
 Simple and very natural I approached him, asking apologize for not serving him the salad, but the one I had was from a supermarket because I am on diet.
 Without letting me to get another plate, he asked me a fork and ate all my salad.
 It seemed like he loved the Monte Vibiano dressing used on board, with all kind of tastes.
-At the end of the flight, he said goodbye to me and he also make it up for my gesture of sharing my salad with him.
+At the end of the flight, he said goodbye and he came to thank me for sharing my salad with him.

 When is the birthday of a passenger